 We plan, develop and implement countywide transportation and infrastructure improvements.

 Our goal is to provide excellent service.
 Please let us know how we're doing and how we can improve by taking this brief survey.

 More information about the various project we manage from planning to construction and completion.

-We know that streetlights are an important factor in citizen safety for a variety of reasons from increasing visibility on the road and walkways to reducing crime.
+Streetlights are an important factor in public safety for a variety of reasons from increasing visibility on the road and walkways to reducing crime.

 Motor Carrier Safety